 Tips for Maintaining Gas Fireplaces

-- Regularly observe the appearance of the fireplace flame, you should see a yellow/orange flame.
+- Regularly observe the appearance of the pilot flame, you should see a blue flame sometimes with a tiny tip of yellow.
 If it has changed color or a great deal of soot is collecting on the fireplace components, your gas company may need to inspect the gas line.

 - Immediately turn off the gas line if you smell any malodors from the gas and ventilate the room.
 Call your gas company or 911.